DevExpress-Examples/asp-net-web-forms-grid-calculate-column-values-and-total-summaries-in-batch-mode/Readme.md

 ## Overview

-Follow the steps below to calculate column values and update total summaries on the client in batch edti mode:
+Follow the steps below to calculate column values and update total summaries on the client in batch edit mode:

 1. Add total summary items for the corresponding columns.
 Use the item's [Tag](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxSummaryItemBase.Tag) property to identify the summary item and get its value.